 - The Report Manager uses the Images Availability Query transaction to know when images are available in the Image Archive for query.
 The image set relevant for the reporting workflow might or might not include all the instances the Report Manager has been notified about via previous MPPS or/and GP-PPS messages related to a requested procedure.
 Based on the received information and its internal logic the Report Manager decides which data the reporting workitem input consists of. - Generally, the Reporting Manager will create a workitem in the reporting worklist when the required images are available, although it may create the workitem before that with an incomplete Input Information Sequence and the Input Availability Flag set to PARTIAL.
 The Reporting Manager and Report Creator must be able to handle workitems with PARTIAL image availability in a stable way.
 The Report Creator may not display workitems with PARTIAL status to the user for selection until their status later changes to COMPLETE.
-If the Report Creator allows the user to select and start work on items with partially available input, then the - Creator allows the user to select and start work on items with partially available input, then the Report Creator is responsible for monitoring the reporting worklist and make sure the user receives the full data when it is available. - Similarly the Report Manager may choose to leave workitems with PARTIAL status out of the provided worklist until the status is COMPLETE.
+If the Report Creator allows the user to select and start work on items with partially available input, then the Report Creator is responsible for monitoring the reporting worklist and make sure the user receives the full data when it is available. - Similarly the Report Manager may choose to leave workitems with PARTIAL status out of the provided worklist until the status is COMPLETE.
 If the Report Manager provides workitems with partially available input data in the worklist, then a later check of the image availability and update of the workitem in the worklist may be expected even for workitems that have been already claimed.

-13.2 Reporting Workflow Integration Profile Options
+3055 13.2 Reporting Workflow Integration Profile Options